PRODUCT DESIGN

 AFFINITY MAPPING

-Affinity Mapping organizes insights gathered from interviews with drivers and guards, categorizing their needs, frustrations, and preferences.
-This approach helps us prioritize features and design elements that address the core requirements of both groups.
+Affinity Mapping organizes insights from interviews with drivers and guards, categorizing their needs, frustrations, and preferences.
+This process highlights critical UI and app functionalities:

-Drivers need a minimalistic, intuitive UI that offers quick booking, clear confirmations, and real-time navigation.
+Drivers: Require a minimalistic, intuitive UI for quick bookings, clear confirmations, and real-time navigation.

-These insights will guide the next steps in developing Personas, Empathy Maps, User Stories, and User Journey Maps, ensuring that the final solution effectively meets the needs of both drivers and guards.
+These findings guide the development of Personas, Empathy Maps, User Stories, and Journey Maps, ensuring the app effectively meets user needs.

 PERSONAS